Departamento-TI/cenabast-tienda/README.md

 * [Tailwind](https://github.com/rails/tailwindcss-rails) CSS Framework
 * [ViewComponent](https://github.com/viewcomponent/view_component) for building reusable and encapsulated view components on RoR
 * [LookBook](https://github.com/ViewComponent/lookbook) as a component browser for the developers
+* [MageAI](mage.ai) for creation of data pipelines to ingress information for the application.

 ## Local Instalation